kksgandhi/personal_site/indie game recommendations.md

 Mass Appeal: 6/10

+### Citizen Sleeper (6 - 8 hours)

+Wake up sleeper.
+You have a hard day ahead of you, and it takes a lot to survive.
+It's a melancholy game, but one that doesn't slip into sadness or despair.
+A game about finding beauty in a broken world, building yourself up from a shell of a person.
+(Kind of like Disco Elysium, but it almost does it better in my opinion)

+My rating:        10/10

+Mass Appeal: 4/10

 ### A Hat in Time (9 hours)

 This was a cute modern interpretation of the fun and style of Super Mario Galaxy